 Through compassionate, unconditional regard, we will create a secure counseling relationship where you will be fully seen and fully heard.
 We will work together to facilitate deeper meanings of your emotional experiences along with mindful awareness of your authentic needs.
 By becoming more aware of how you respond to your emotions and needs, you will create a more intentional life at home, with friends and at work.
 You will be better connected with yourself and nurture compassionate connections with your intimate partner, family and friends.

 I am a Licensed Professional Counselor in Colorado, and have advanced training in Emotionally Focused Couples Therapy (EFCT) and Accelerated Experiential Dynamic Psychotherapy (AEDP).
 I have an MA in Counseling Psychology and Counselor Education specializing in couple and family, multicultural and youth counseling from the University of Colorado Denver.
 My BA is in Psychology and Special Education from Metro State.
 I have over twenty years of experience working with couples, families, and adults who seek fulfilling relationships, meaningful lives and general well-being.

 - We are all compassionate by nature and share the same basic human needs to sustain life

 - We are all resilient having innate motivation and ability to gain well-being and compassionate relationships

-- Therapy is collaborative between the person seeking therapy and the therapist
+- Therapy is collaborative relationship between the person seeking therapy and the therapist

-- The person seeking therapy is the expert of his/her life and is capable of self-motivated growth
+- The person seeking therapy is the expert of their life and is capable of self-motivated growth

 - The role of the therapist is a supportive guide to walk alongside the person seeking therapy